|

 Article 37

-Marriage counterfactuals in Japan: Variation by gender, marital status, and time
+Marriage counterfactuals in Japan: Variation by gender, marital status, and

 Martin Piotrowski, Erik Bond, Ann Beutel